ibm-cloud-docs/vpc/file_storage_vpc_replication_failover.md

 Before you can use the CLI, you must install the IBM Cloud CLI and the VPC CLI plug-in.
 For more information, see the [CLI prerequisites](/docs/vpc?topic=vpc-set-up-environment#cli-prerequisites-setup).
 {: requirement}

-1. Locate the replica file share that you want to failover to by listing all file shares in the region with the `ibmcloud is shares` command
+1. Locate the replica file share that you want to fail over to by listing all file shares in the region with the `ibmcloud is shares` command

    ```sh
    $ ibmcloud is shares